GRAMMYs 2020: How to Watch, Performers, Who's Nominated and More

-Music's biggest night is shaping up to be a party.
+Music's biggest night is shaping up to be a party, so make sure you know how to watch!
 The 62nd Annual GRAMMY Awards will air on Jan.
-26, with Alicia Keys hosting from the Staples Center in Los Angeles.
+26, with 15-time GRAMMY-winner Alicia Keys hosting from the Staples Center in Los Angeles.
 Lizzo is undoubtedly feeling "Good as Hell" with her pack-leading eight nominations, while Billie Eilish and Lil Nas X have six nods each of their own to celebrate.

 Since the 2020 GRAMMY nominations dropped back in November, we've learned a lot more about the show, including a growing number of artists who will perform at the event.